 Here I would like to concentrate on the four basic forms of the English verb as seen below in figure 1:

 I have arranged these four basic forms in a circle.
 Many summaries of English verb structures offer long lists of different forms, and often students come to believe all these are different tenses (see introduction).
-A closer look will reveal that all these listed verb structures are combinations of the four basic forms above (plus structures formed with modal auxiliaries – will, would, can, could etc. – which I will treat separately in a later post).
+A closer look will reveal that all these listed verb structures are combinations of the four basic forms above (excluding structures formed with modal auxiliaries – will, would, can, could etc. – which I will treat separately in a later post).

 These long lists tend to be overwhelming.
 I also believe that they do not capture the strict regularity of the English verb structure system.
 This regularity is what I intend to demonstrate here.